Kids Love The Maine Lobster Festival

 Family Fun Day

-The best day starts bright and early at 7 a.m. to register older children (entry $5) to run the One-Mile Kids Fun Run down Rockland’s iconic Main Street.
+The best day starts bright and early at 7 a.m. on the Sunday of the festival to register older children (entry $5) to run the One-Mile Kids Fun Run down Rockland’s iconic Main Street.
 Then, at 8 a.m., they sprint off while the whole town cheers from the sidewalks.
 The first 75 registrants get a free T-shirt.

 Then, kicking off with a Children’s Parade at 10 a.m. (registration is at 9 a.m.) children dress up in the festival theme and parade all throughout the festival grounds with prizes awarded for costumes.
 At 11:30 a.m., the Cod Fish Carry is a hilarious race where kids run across the Main Stage to a skiff, where they must put on fisherman foul-weather gear, including a Sou’wester (yellow fisherman’s hat), a big rain jacket, and rubber boots as quickly as they can before speeding back to a net, containing a slippery, 12-pound cod, where they then pick it up, and carry it back to the skiff.
 The child who does it the quickest wins!